watermelonexpress/onesie/doc/how_to_guides/templates.md

 will need to populate/replace.

 ### Creating a Onesie Using a Template File
-Once you've found or created a template, use a command such as those seen in [Onesie usage](/usage.md).
-Building on our example above, the corresponding usage would be something like this:
+To use a Onesie template, include the template filename as the third argument to `onesie:new`.

+#### Example
 ```bash
 bundle exec rake onesie:new['DEV-1234-add-new-foo-permission',,'NewPermission']